umputun/reproxy/README.md

 ## Management API

 Optional, can be turned on with `--mgmt.enabled`.
-Exposes 2 endpoints on `mgmt.listen` address:port:
+Exposes 2 endpoints on `mgmt.listen` (address:port):

 - `GET /routes` - list of all discovered routes
 - `GET /metrics` - returns prometheus metrics (`http_requests_total`, `response_status` and `http_response_time_seconds`)